Managing Leadership Talent in a VUCA World

 How Context Helps to Accurately Predict Leader’s Fit

 SHL has identified which natural attributes can hinder or help in 27 different contexts.
 Contextual insights are most impactful when understanding if a leader has the attributes and experience to perform effectively in specific contexts.
-Adding context ensures a more accurate prediction of leader success as it considers how the interplay of behaviors impact leader performance in a real-life organizational context.
+Adding context ensures a more accurate prediction of leader success as it considers how the interplay of behaviors impacts leader performance in a real-life organizational context.
 In essence, we can increase the prediction of leader success significantly by looking at individual attributes and the fit to the relevant context.

 Aligning leadership characteristics relevant in VUCA world to the organizational challenges helps to optimize where to place leaders by better matching their attributes and experiences to the ultimate context, they will face in the role.
-As leadership succession planning is a comprehensive ongoing process, a visual representation of the talent pool along with mapping of attributes to context helps to engage with various stakeholders in a holistic manner.
+As leadership succession planning is a comprehensive ongoing process, a visual representation of the talent pool along with mapping of attributes to context helps to engage with various stakeholders holistically.
 With easy to observe Talent insights on Mobilize, organizations can deploy targeted and dynamic leadership development strategies.

 Through applied research, SHL has created an engaging platform called Mobilize, which captures workforce data and visualizes the insights to answer succession planning and leadership development questions.
 It is scalable and provides easy-to-implement leadership insight that is available across the organization whenever and wherever you need it.

-Mobilize is scalable and provides easy to implement leadership insight that is available across the organization whenever and wherever you need it.
+Mobilize is scalable and provides easy-to-implement leadership insight that is available across the organization whenever and wherever you need it.

 Whether your organization is seeking to navigate the VUCA world by leading change, driving performance, driving a culture change, or managing risks, a contextual approach to leadership placement can optimize your chances of success.